Brunovsky/SDIS/README.md

     ./restore ID FILE
     ./reclaim ID AMOUNT
     ./delete ID FILE
+    ./delete ID FILE -o
     ./state ID

+> The -o option of the _delete_ command is used to request the enhanced version of the _File Deletion_ sub-protocol

 ### RMI registry

 The rmiregistry must be started outside the application.
 One way is to run